PaulTondeur/grunt-cache-busting/README.md

 It supports [minimatch paths](https://github.com/isaacs/minimatch).

 ### replacement
 *replacement* is a string for which we search and replace by the hash.
+If it contains an extension, the extension will be preserved.

 ### file
 *file* is the file which will be renamed to filename-HASH-OF-FILE-CONTENTS.ext.
 The hash is generated based on the file